 6 pm – Dinner in Dagwell Hall

-This fall, there will be a suggested donation for dinner as we financially sustain this beloved tradition.
-You will be able to donate via QR code with a credit card or with cash; this donation is not a requirement for dining, but rather an intention to bring awareness to the logistical and financial requirements of Cathedral Night.
-Donations beyond the suggested amount are absolutely welcome to help make these dinners accessible for everyone and further enrich the life of our parish.
+There is a suggested donation for dinner as we financially sustain this beloved tradition.
+You can donate in-person with cash or via QR code with a credit card.
+You can also donate online here.
+This donation is not a requirement for dining, but rather an intention to bring awareness to the logistical and financial requirements of Cathedral Night.
+Your generous support enables us to make these dinners accessible for everyone and further enrich the life of our parish.
 Suggested donations are $3 per child, $6 per adult, with a cap of $18 per family.